Updated February 10, 2021 with the latest forgiveness guidance and applications.

 We discussed these two periods at the beginning of this article.

-If Borrower (together with affiliates, if applicable) received PPP loans in excess of $2 million, check here: ☐
+If Borrower (together with affiliates, if applicable) received PPP loans in excess of $2 million, or Second Draw PPP Loans of $2 Million or More, check here: ☐

 Check the box if the Borrower, together with its affiliates (to the extent required under SBA’s interim final rule on affiliates (85 FR 20817 (April 15, 2020)) and not waived under 15 U.S.C.
 636(a)(36)(D)(iv)), received PPP loans with an original principal amount in excess of $2 million.
 If you received more than $2 million (with or without affiliates) make sure you review this with your advisors.